Alfie Hale: Return to Waterford

+Cork Celtic

+Hale signed for the Cork outfit in February 1974 and scored on his debut against Shamrock Rovers.
+He made two appearances in the 1974–75 European Cup after guiding the club to their only league title in the 1973–74 League of Ireland season.

+International career

-Between 1962 and 1973, Hale made 14 appearances and scored 2 goals for the Republic of Ireland national football team.
+Between 1962 and 1973, Hale made 14 appearances and scored two goals for the Republic of Ireland national football team.
 He made his senior international debut on 8 April 1962 in a 3–2 home defeat against Austria.
+Hale was making his first start alongside another debutant, Tony Dunne, with both men deployed on the right flank; Dunne at right back and Hale on the right wing.
+Hale's second cap came a few months later, a 4–2 victory at home to Iceland.
 Hale went on to score twice for the Republic of Ireland, both goals coming in 1968, against Poland and then Austria.
 He made his last appearance for the Republic of Ireland on 21 October 1973 as a substitute in a 1–0 home win against Poland.

-Coaching career
+Managerial career

 As a manager, Hale would return to Waterford United for two further spells.
 During the first of these, between 1982 until 1986, he guided the club to victory in the League of Ireland Cup in 1985 and to the FAI Cup final in 1986.
 He returned to manage the club again between 1991 and 1993 and helped them achieve promotion from the First Division in 1992.
 In 2005, he briefly returned to Waterford United once again, this time acting as special advisor.

 Aside from Waterford, Hale has also coached several other teams in the League of Ireland.
 He was appointed player/manager of Thurles Town in May 1981 where he made history by becoming the League of Ireland's oldest ever goalscorer, and also the only player to score in four different League of Ireland decades.
-As manager of Cobh Ramblers, Hale gave Roy Keane his debut in 1990.
-Between 1995 and 1999 he was manager of Kilkenny City and in 1997, with a team which included the likes of his Nephew Richie, Brendan Rea, Paul Cashin and Pascal Keane, he guided them to the First Division title.
+As manager of Cobh Ramblers, Hale signed Roy Keane upon the recommendation of youth team coach, Eddie O'Rourke.

+Between 1995 and 1999 he was manager of Kilkenny City and in 1997, with a team that included his nephew Richie Hale, Brendan Rea, Paul Cashin and Pascal Keane, he guided them to the First Division title.
 After leaving Kilkenny, Hale remained active in junior football working with Waterford Crystal F.C. and Tramore F.C, winning the first league in 50 years with Tramore in 2000–01.